srahul3/backend-express-voting-mongo-aks/README.md

-# Voting application Node JS Restful server based on Express
+# A Voting application arcitectured using distributed system architecture, tuned to be deployed and Azure and Azure Kubernetes Service (AKS)
 ### Acronyms
 Stacks = GitHub template